iliags/vole_vm/README.md

 - `or r,s,t` - OR the bit patterns in `s` and `t`, stores the result in register `r`.
 - `and r,s,t` - AND the bit patterns in `s` and `t`, stores the result in register `r`.
 - `xor r,s,t` - XOR the bit patterns in `s` and `t`, stores the result in register `r`.
 - `rot r,x` - Rotate the bit pattern in register `r` one bit to the right `x` times.
-Each time, place the bit that started at the low order end at the high-order end.
+Each time, placing the bit that started at the low order end at the high-order end.
 - `jp r,label` - Jump to the label if register `r` is equal to `r0`
 - `halt` - Stop program execution